myerspat/pyMAISE/docs/source/user_guide.rst

    global_settings = mai.settings.init()

-However, these defaults can be changed by passing any changed parameters you want in a dicionary.
+However, these defaults can be changed by passing any changed parameters you want in a dictionary.
 For example, if we wanted a ``verbosity`` of 1 and a ``random_state`` of 42 we define a dictionary,

 .. code-block:: python